(September 14, 1874)

 The battle also proved crucial for the generation of New Orleanians who took part.
 To say that one had fought at the Battle of Liberty Place conferred a sort of distinction that few other accomplishments could equal.
 Heavy participation by Mardi Gras royalty in the League renewed their claim to civic leadership.
 In 1891, the city installed the Liberty Monument at the foot of Canal Street to commemorate the White League dead, and annual wreath-laying ceremonies took place there until the start of World War I. In subsequent years, the monument became an increasingly powerful political symbol for white supremacy and took on new meaning as later generations tried to find metaphors for their own deeds in the military exploits of the White League.

 By the 1980s the Liberty Monument, along with all of the white supremacist language that had been added to it in the 1920s, had become a contentious issue.
 Renovations to the riverfront, along with political pressure, led to its temporary removal and an ensuing debate as to whether or not it should return to public view.
 Ultimately, the obelisk returned to an obscure corner of Iberville Street near the entrance to the Canal Place parking deck, a compromise location.
-Frequently vandalized, it stands today as a largely forgotten monument to a crucial turning point in the history of the city and state.Author: Justin A. Nystrom
+The monument was removed by order of the City of New Orleans on April 24, 2017.Author: Justin A. Nystrom

 Cite this entry